Find Trade Colleges

 UND does have options available for those who want to take online classes.
 You will need to check with the school to see if they are available for your specific major.
 In 2020-2021 about 69% of the undergraduate students at the school chose to take one or more online courses.

-UND did well in our overall quality rankings, too.
-It placed #3 on our Best Bachelor’s Degree Trade Schools in North Dakota list.
+UND also made our Best Bachelor’s Degree Trade Schools in North Dakota list, coming in at #3.

 Full University of North Dakota Report